ryanfleury/metadesk/docs/metadesk_reference.md

 };

 @group("Nodes")
-@doc("The main 'lego-brick' for modeling the result of a metadesk parse.
+@doc("The @code `MD_Node` is the main 'lego-brick' for modeling the result of a metadesk parse.
 Also used in some auxiliary data structures.")
 @struct MD_Node: {
   @doc("The next sibling in the hierarchy, or the next tag in a list of tags, or next node in an externally chained linked list.")
   next: *MD_Node,